rickosborne/skyline/story/iaso/134-synchronize.md

 If players choose to leave IASO in this facility, its MAU may be left here or where it was discovered.
 Otherwise, it can be carried in a pack.

-When you are done investigating other areas on the map, make your way back out to the entrance and continue on to entry [107](107-exit.md).
+When you are done investigating other areas on the map, make your way back out to the main room and continue on to entry [107](107-lab.md).